Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 • If the repayment plan is completed successfully, certain remaining eligible debts may be discharged under 11 U.S.C. §1328.

-What Chapter 13 Bankruptcy Is
+What is a Chapter 13 Bankruptcy Plan?

 1. Filing the Case